hui1110/asa-middle-gallery/docs/README.md

 ## Version compatibility

-This documentation only reflects the latest version of Nubesgen.
+This documentation only reflects the latest version of Azure.

 ## Open Source

-Nubesgen and its documentation are both completely Open Source.
-You can **support the project by starring** [our main GitHub repository](https://github.com/microsoft/nubesgen) or contributing to the docs.
+Azure and its documentation are both completely Open Source.
+You can **support the project by starring** [our main GitHub repository](https://github.com/Azure/asa-middle-gallery) or contributing to the docs.

-<a class="github-button" href="https://github.com/microsoft/nubesgen" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star microsoft/nubesgen on GitHub">Star</a>
+<a class="github-button" href="https://github.com/Azure/asa-middle-gallery" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star microsoft/nubesgen on GitHub">Star</a>
-<a class="github-button" href="https://github.com/microsoft/nubesgen/subscription" data-icon="octicon-eye" data-size="large" data-show-count="true" aria-label="Watch microsoft/nubesgen on GitHub">Watch</a>
+<a class="github-button" href="https://github.com/Azure/asa-middle-gallery/subscription" data-icon="octicon-eye" data-size="large" data-show-count="true" aria-label="Watch microsoft/nubesgen on GitHub">Watch</a>